claymore666/ai-dev-agent/ISSUES.md

 ### Issue 3: Pre-Session Commands in History
 Commands executed before session creation appear in the session history after a session is created, causing duplicate entries and incorrect context tracking.

+### Issue 4: Project Deletion Tag Cleanup
+When deleting a project, the system fails to properly clean up the project's tags in the database, leading to unique constraint violations when trying to recreate a project with the same name and tags.
+The error occurs because the database still has the project-tag association records even after the project is supposedly deleted.

 ## Technical Analysis